WHY SHARED HOUSING

 ALA staff will help you find a reliable roommate who is offering (or looking for) a living situation compatible with yours.
 Shared Housing providers wishing to age in place and housing seekers seeking reduced rent are ideal candidates for Shared Housing.
 The service is free, other than a $15 pass-through background check fee.

 ALA acts as an intermediary to screen both providers and seekers, match compatible roommates, execute a roommate agreement and monitor ongoing matches.
-This program is growing in popularity and the average match lasts 2.5 years.
+ALA staff meet and screen candidates individually to determine lifestyle preferences, needs/wants, and financial stability.

 Each individual has a private bedroom and joint use of the common areas.